xapple/crest4/README.md

     crest4 -f sequences.fasta

-Simply specifying a FASTA file is sufficient, and `crest4` will choose default values for all the parameters automatically.
+Simply specifying a FASTA file with the sequences to classify is sufficient, and `crest4` will choose default values for all the parameters automatically.
 The results produced will be placed in a sub-directory inside the same directory as the FASTA file.
-Refer to the [results](#Results) section below for more information.

 To change the output directory, specify the following option: